zanzix/zanzix.github.io/site/posts/bcc.md

   Comp : g b c -> Free g a b -> Free g a c

 ```
-The first parameter 'g' corresponds to some type of Idris functions 'a' and 'b' then correspond to the source and target types of the function, Id is the identity function, and Comp corresponds to embeding a function into a formal composite of functions.
+The first parameter 'g' corresponds to some type of Idris functions. 'a' and 'b' then correspond to the source and target types of the function, Id is the identity function, and Comp is a formal composite of functions.

 In our case we will use the set of Idris functions
 ```idr